ibm-cloud-docs/vmware-service/vmaas/tenant-plan-deploy.md

 ## VMware deployment size
 {: #tenant-plan-deploy-vmware-depl}

-Consider the size of the VMware® deployment required.
+Consider the size of the VMware deployment required.

 VMware deployment sizings are based on the CPU, memory, and storage that are required to run the targeted workload.
 If you are planning a workload migration from on-premises to the cloud, the on-premises size is a good starting point.
 You can resize your VMware deployment at any time.